gbb/rbuild/README.md

 Adding to database:

 - Postgis with postgis raster (2.0 or later, installed in the system, and installed on a database).
-- Postgresql (9.0 or later, 9.2 or later is ideal)
+- Postgresql (9.0 or later, 9.3 or later is ideal)

 Polygonization:

-- Dan's GDAL scripts / GDAL.
+- Dans GDAL scripts / GDAL.   (*Warning: there seems to be a bug in the stable version 2015/02/01.
+Has been reported*).

 General:

 - Gnu Date

-I've found Dan's implementation of gdal_trace_outline to be considerably faster and more predictable (in terms of runtime) than gdal_polygonize.sh.
+(I've found Dan's implementation of gdal_trace_outline to be considerably faster and more predictable (in terms of runtime) than gdal_polygonize.sh.
 It also seems more to offer more flexibility.
+You can adjust the code to use gdal_polygonize.py if you prefer)

 *Important note for MacOS users!*